PULPIT TODAY SERMONS

 That’s why the Lord has a specific design for your life.

-(Illustration) Many years ago I accepted God’s call to preach.
+(Illustration) Many years ago, I accepted God’s call to preach.
 At the time I accepted the call to preach the Lord gave me an assignment that coincided with that Call.
 It wasn’t an audible voice but it was an irrepressible knowing that God infused deep into my soul.
 He called me to pray.
-The Lord let me know, that I was to maintain a life of prayer.
+Throughout my life I’ve always known the necessity of maintaining a life of prayer.

 (Insight) There’s a prayer I have prayed repeatedly for many years.
-It’s Messianic prayer that’s found in Psalm 40:7 and also Hebrews 10:7.
+It’s a Messianic prayer found in Psalm 40:7 and also Hebrews 10:7.
 It says, “Behold, it is written in the volume of the Book, Your will, O God, I have come to do.”
-In other words, I’m assuring the Lord that I don’t have an agenda.
-He’s God; He’s the Father; and I’ll trust whatever He sets before me.
+When I’ve used this prayer, I’ve used it to reconsecrate my life and assure the Lord that I don’t have an “Agenda.”
+It’s been my way of letting God know that He’s the Captain of my Salvation and I’ll trust him to direct my course.

 “Don’t Go to Asia!”

-One church historian studied the course Paul took in the First Century and concluded that his ministry in Europe and Asia Minor literally erected a barricade of churches that prevented Islam from flooding the Western World.
+Years ago, a church historian studied the ministry journeys of the Apostle Paul.
+He concluded that his work in Europe and Asia Minor literally erected a barricade of churches that prevented Islam from flooding the Western World.
 Do you see how important it is to do things According to the Pattern?
-1 Samuel 15:22 says, “To obey is better than sacrifice.”

-Folks, every opportunity is not necessarily a “stepping stone.”
-That opportunity could be disguised as a trap!
+God wants us to know that every opportunity is not necessarily a “stepping stone.”
+Satan might have an “opportunity” disguised as a trap!
 That’s why we must maintain humility before God and submit to His will.
-He knows the “end from the beginning and when He says “No” to your prayers it’s because He’s designed something better!
+Only the Holy Spirit knows the “end from the beginning.”
+And that’s the best-ever reason to leave him in charge of guiding your life!

 (Example) Two thousand years ago the crowds tried to crown Christ King.
-They saw Him multiply bread and fish, open blind eyes, and work wonders; so they decided to crown Him.
-But He wouldn’t allow it!
-He rejected a Crown when He knew the Cross was just ahead.
-But why settle for a Crown when you can be transformed by a Resurrection?
-You and I are here today because Christ chose the Cross.
-The path of least resistance is not always God’s plan.
-Always follow God’s path.
+They saw Him multiply bread and fish, open blind eyes, and work wonders, so they decided to crown Him.
+But He wouldn’t permit it!
+He rejected their crown knowing that the Cross awaited him!
+You see, he knew only the Cross could bring his Resurrection.
+And his Resurrection would exalt him to the Father’s right hand!
+And you and I are here today because Christ chose the Cross!

 David: Israel’s National Inquirer

-However, the Philistines weren’t finished because a short time later they launched another attack.
-But once again, the Bible says “David inquired of the Lord” (5:23).
+However, the Philistines weren’t finished, because a short time later they launched another attack.
+But once again, the Bible says, “David inquired of the Lord” (5:23).
 And it’s good that David “inquired” because God gave him a completely different strategy.
 The Lord said, “Stay put David.
 Don’t move until you hear the sound in the tops of the balsam trees.
 I’m going to make the first move.”
-And when David obeyed God broke forth with another mighty victory!
+And when David obeyed God brought another mighty victory!

-(Transition) God always knows the strategy for victory!
-He’s all-knowing and He always knows the best course of action.
+(Transition) God always knows the strategy for winning.
 Always!
 I want you to notice an interesting story in Mark 8.
 It involves the healing of the blind man from Bethesda.

 Healing of the Blind Man

-Does the Good Shepherd not know how to tend the sheep?
+Does the Good Shepherd not know how to care for the sheep?

 Who are we to instruct the Lord in His mysterious ways?